 Throughout history, those with skills organized together in communal organisation for mutual benefit.
 Whether as guilds or trade associations, chambers of commerce or civic service clubs, elites and professional gathered together.
 Sometimes country clubs and exclusive resorts provided the framework for meetings of elites.
 Some “fraternal” orders (let’s face it, these were boys’ clubs) like the Freemasons, the Friars, the Rotary, the Elks, all modeled themselves as tribal societies, with their subtle hierarchies, peculiar rites and secret ceremonies.
-They contributed to the community and they benefitted themselves.
-These leadership communities too have been challenged by the disintermediating impact of the internet and new media.
+But even these leadership communities have been challenged as well by the disintermediating impact of the internet and new media.

 Over the past decades, new kinds of leadership organisations formed with the purpose of supplying what the old structures no longer can.
 Judging by their success in perennially attracting and retaining powerful, influential business leaders, they must be doing something right.We’re referring here to organizations like:

 YPO, the Young Presidents Organization, is a global network of chief executives with over 24,000 members in 130 countries.
 The YPO brings together the world’s most impactful business leaders to facilitate growth, learning and community impact.

 IVY describes itself as a social university with tens of thousands of members, leveraging events such as talks, exhibitions and performances to provide members with new learning opportunities, ideas and lifelong friends.
 The organization goes beyond business and merges together different fields such as the arts, humanities, sciences and culture to provide a complete lifestyle experience and focuses on making social impact.